gianpierodiblasi/LogicalCircuit/README.md

 #### methods
 - *setJSON(json)*: sets the JSON object describing the structure used by the class to manage the circuit; no check is done on the correctness of the JSON object
-  - input
+  - input:
     - json: the JSON object, as described above (JSON)
   - output: NOTHING
 - *getJSON()*: returns the JSON object describing the structure used by the class to manage the circuit
-  - input : NOTHING
+  - input: NOTHING
   - output: the JSON object, as described above (JSON)
 - *getJavaScriptExpressions()*: returns a JSON object representing the JavaScript expressions of the logical circuits; the JSON is returned if and only if this object represents a set of valid logical circuits
-  - input : NOTHING
+  - input: NOTHING
   - output: the JSON object representing the JavaScript expressions of the logical circuits, an empty JSON if this object does not represent a set of valid logical circuits (JSON)
+- *getJavaScriptExpression(name)*: returns a JSON object representing the JavaScript expression of a logical circuit; the JSON is returned if and only if this object represents a set of valid logical circuits
+  - input:
+    - name: the output node (STRING)
+  - output: the JSON object representing the JavaScript expression of a logical circuit, an empty JSON if this object does not represent a set of valid logical circuits (JSON)
 - *isValid()*: checks if this object represents a set of valid logical circuits
-  - input : NOTHING
+  - input: NOTHING
-  - output : true if this object represents a set of valid logical circuits, false otherwise (BOOLEAN)
+  - output: true if this object represents a set of valid logical circuits, false otherwise (BOOLEAN)
 - *addInput(name)*: adds an input node
-  - input
+  - input:
     - name: the node name (STRING)
   - output: true if the node is added, false otherwise; a node is not added if and only if the name is not valid or is already used (BOOLEAN)
 - *addOutput(name)*: adds an output node
-  - input
+  - input:
     - name: the node name (STRING)
   - output: true if the node is added, false otherwise; a node is not added if and only if the name is not valid or is already used (BOOLEAN)
 - *add\<Operator>()*: adds an operator node (an operator is always added)
   - input: NOTHING
   - output: the unique name assigned to the operator (STRING)
 - *incConnector(name)*: increments the number of connectors in an operator
-  - input
+  - input:
     - name: the operator name (STRING)
   - output: NOTHING
 - *decConnector(name)*: decrements the number of connectors in an operator
-  - input
+  - input:
     - name: the operator name (STRING)
   - output: NOTHING
 - *addConnection(startName, endName, endIndex)*: adds a new connection; the connection is added if and only if it is valid connection